hapax/hapax.github.io/assets/teaching.md

 According to
 [Steven Krantz](http://math.bu.edu/people/changer/teasem/w04.pdf),
-there is a famous MIT exam which simply reads:
+there is an infamous MIT exam which simply reads:

 <span style="padding-left: 20px; display:block">
 You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 </span>

-This
+The bonus problem for our pile of tailings gives a nice

 ## 4. Research <a id="sec-4" name="sec-4"></a>